 There is support available to subsidise land treatments on highly erodible land, including:

-- forest planting of exotic and/or native trees
+- forest planting of exotic and/or native trees (species suited to retirement or continuous cover harvesting rather than clearfell)

 - poplars and willows for erosion control in pasture